 Students prepare and present their Plan of Study to their committee.
 This document discusses plans for courses, qualifying exam preparation, and preliminary dissertation objectives.

-- Synthesis Papers: completed by end of 4th semester
+- Annotated Bibliography: completed by end of 4th semester

 Before the qualifying exam, students write 2 literature review papers that demonstrate mastery in 2 distinct areas of planning research.